-After finishing his undergraduate degree in Animal Biology at the University of Gloucestershire in 2010, David undertook a six-month conservation internship in the Ecuadorian Amazon with the organisation Global Vision International where he primarily worked on surveying the biodiversity of the rainforest fauna.
-After his internship with GVI, David then worked as a Habitat Surveyor for the organisation Operation Wallacea in Mexico where he led surveys in carbon biomass and mammal diversity, as well as taking part in other surveys.
+After finishing his undergraduate degree in Animal Biology at the University of Gloucestershire in 2010, Dave undertook a six-month conservation internship in the Ecuadorian Amazon with the organisation Global Vision International where he primarily worked on surveying the biodiversity of the rainforest fauna.
+After his internship with GVI, Dave then worked as a Habitat Surveyor for the organisation Operation Wallacea in Mexico where he led surveys in carbon biomass and mammal diversity, as well as taking part in other surveys.

-David is interested in all aspects of behavioural ecology with a particular enthusiasm for social insects and areas related to conservation.
+Dave is interested in all aspects of behavioural ecology with a particular enthusiasm for social insects and areas related to conservation.
 Having mainly worked in field conditions he is excited to get to work in a lab-based environment where the threat of venomous snakes is less prevalent*.